timbryandev/timbryan-dev/_posts/get-started-with-deno.md

 );
 ```

-**Note**: The downside to this is that unless the authors of your favourite NPM packages have made them available via some form of CDN or service, you may not be able to use them.
+**Note**: with Deno support, you may not be able to use them.
+It can be hit and miss using NPM packages/repos in your project, but one of the things it seems to boil down to in my experience is whether the packages use Node-specific APIs (`FS` et al), but some may work thanks to Deno's use of compatibility layers and Node polyfills (very experimental).

 ### No more callback hell